danielecioffo/PageRank-Spark/README.md

 Java version: `spark-submit --class PageRank <app Jar> <input file> <output> <number of iterations>`

 ## Input file
+We have tested the algorithm with three input files.

-The inputs to the program are pages from the Simple English Wikipedia.
-We will be using a pre-processed version of the Simple Wikipedia corpus in which the pages are stored in an XML format.
+The first file contains pages from the Simple English Wikipedia.
+It is a pre-processed version of the Simple Wikipedia corpus in which the pages are stored in an XML format.
-The XML files can be found [here](datasets/).

 Each page of Wikipedia is represented in XML as follows:

     <title>page name</title>
         ...